linux-devil/CarND-Path-Planning/README.md

 In lines 403 to 445 of [main.cpp](./src/main.cpp), the computed waypoints are transformed using a spline.
 The spline makes it relatively easy to compute a smooth trajectory in 2D space while taking into account acceleration and velocity.

-50 waypoints are generated in total.
-Because the length of the generated trajectory is variable, after the vehicle has assumed the correct position, the rest of the waypoints are generated to keep the vehicle in the target lane.
-This can be observed by watching the green trajectory line in front of the vehicle as a lane change occurs ([in the video](https://www.youtube.com/watch?v=34YczKN08eo&feature=youtu.be)).